ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 ## Mods

 Starting in version 4.x.x, some Stardew Valley mods unrelated to Archipelago are officially "supported".
-This means that, for these specific mods, if you decide to include them in your yaml settings, the multiworld will be generated with the assumption that you will install and play with these mods.
+This means that, for these specific mods, if you decide to include them in your yaml options, the multiworld will be generated with the assumption that you will install and play with these mods.
 The multiworld will contain related items and locations for these mods, the specifics will vary from mod to mod

 [Supported Mods Documentation](https://github.com/agilbert1412/StardewArchipelago/blob/4.x.x/Documentation/Supported%20Mods.md)